Financial Aid for Military Students

 For all chapter benefits, the certifying official must notify the DVA of your enrollment each semester.
 It is your responsibility to contact the Financial Aid office each semester when you are fully registered for a term.
 Your enrollment will be certified with the Certifying Official shortly thereafter.
 Each time you add, drop or withdraw following certification, you must contact the Certifying Official.

-What documents should be provided to Westmoreland’s VA Certifying Official?
+What documents should be provided to Westmoreland’s Certifying Official?

 - DD-214 Member 4 Copy (Certificate of Release or Discharge from Active Duty).
 Please turn this document in to the Financial Aid.